bitmakerlabs/wdi-october-2017/22-routing-and-controllers/ADVANCED.md

 # Routing and Controllers - Advanced Concepts

-This lesson is meant to come after the Routing and Controllers - Introduction lesson, and introduces some more complex topics.
+This lesson is meant to be given as a breakout after the Routing and Controllers - Introduction lesson.
+It introduces some more complex topics.

 ## Agenda